ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/FrameworkModules.md

 As queries on the world operates in [road coordinates (s,t)](\ref dev_concepts_coordinatesystems_road), the position of the agent needs to be transformed.
 The transformation is performed by the [localization algorithm](\ref localization).

-\subsection dev_framework_modules_world_trafficsigns Traffic Signs
+\subsection dev_framework_modules_world_trafficsigns Traffic Signs and Road Markings

-The world currently supports a variety of traffic signs.
+The world currently supports a variety of traffic signs and road markings.
+Both are defined in OpenDRIVE as "RoadSignal".
 At the moment it can only interpret traffic signs according to the German regulations "StVo".
 Traffic signs can contain optional supplementary traffic signs.
 Supplementary signs are dependent on a main traffic sign and contain additional information.
 The following traffic signs are supported: